andrestrocyte/nethobench/README.md

 Configuration is optional if the data contains the columns "sequenceId" and "itemPosition", and specific rules apply for different CLIs:

-- neuro: any column that isn't "sequenceId" or "itemPosition" is considered a neuro column
+- neuro: any column that isn't `sequenceId` or `itemPosition` is considered a neuro column
-- etho: all body part coordinates end in "_X" and "_Y", "CENTER", "NOSE" and "TAIL_BASE" are part of the body part coordinate stems
+- etho: all body part coordinates end in `_X` and `_Y`, `CENTER`, `NOSE` and `TAIL_BASE` are part of the body part coordinate stems
-- cross: same as etho for coordinate variables, any columns that aren't "sequenceId" or "itemPosition" and don't end in "_X" or "_Y" are inferred to be neuro columns
+- cross: same as etho for coordinate variables, any columns that aren't `sequenceId` or `itemPosition` and don't end in `_X` or `_Y` are inferred to be neuro columns

-The configuration options are broadly divided into two categories: **Data Schema Mappings** (which tell NethoBench how to read your multimodal datasets) and **Data-Dependent Hyperparameters** (which adjust evaluation bounds based on your dataset's frame rate, length, or available compute).
+The configuration options are broadly divided into two categories:
+- **Data Schema Mappings** (which tell NethoBench how to read your multimodal datasets)
+- **Data-Dependent Hyperparameters** (which adjust evaluation bounds based on your dataset's frame rate, length, or available compute).

 ### 1. Data Schema Mappings
 These options map your dataset's columns to the semantic features NethoBench expects.
 If omitted, NethoBench will attempt to auto-infer them from the dataset headers.